awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 If you specify targets using an instance ID, traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance\.
 If you specify targets using IP addresses, you can route traffic to an instance using any private IP address from one or more network interfaces\.
 This enables multiple applications on an instance to use the same port\.
 Each network interface can have its own security group\.

 If the target type of your target group is `lambda`, you can register a single Lambda function\.
 When the load balancer receives a request for the Lambda function, it invokes the Lambda function\.
-For more information, see [Lambda Functions as Targets](lambda-functions.md)\.
+For more information, see [Lambda functions as targets](lambda-functions.md)\.

-## Registered Targets<a name="registered-targets"></a>
+## Registered targets<a name="registered-targets"></a>

 Your load balancer serves as a single point of contact for clients and distributes incoming traffic across its healthy registered targets\.
 You can register each target with one or more target groups\.
 You can register each EC2 instance or IP address with the same target group multiple times using different ports, which enables the load balancer to route requests to microservices\.